Key Takeaways

 How can I avoid paying taxes on my annuity?

-While it’s impossible to avoid paying taxes on an annuity completely, you can reduce the tax burden of your annuity by converting a deferred annuity into an income annuity.
+While it’s impossible to avoid paying taxes on an annuity completely, you can reduce the annual tax burden of your annuity by converting a deferred annuity into an income annuity.
 The income annuity’s payments will be made of both taxable interest and tax-free return of premium, lowering your tax liability for each income payment.

 How much tax do you pay on annuity withdrawals?